AsrsCommLibrary/AsrsCommLibrary/Features.md

-## What problem does AutoStoreCommLibrary solve?
+## What problem does AsrsCommLibrary solve?

 - [AutoStore](https://www.autostoresystem.com/) provides an impressive set of endpoints to interact with their system.
 However, to develop against that, you must build your own [interface API](https://www.autostoresystem.com/insights/warehouse-control-systems-wcs-ultimate-guide).
-This requires a lot of work to implement all possible messages. **AutoStoreCommLibrary** solves that problem by implementing all of the endpoints for you in a simple and straightforward way.
+This requires a lot of work to implement all possible messages. **AsrsCommLibrary** solves that problem by implementing all of the endpoints for you in a simple and straightforward way.

-- **AutoStoreCommLibrary** was built with developer experience in mind.
+- **AsrsCommLibrary** was built with developer experience in mind.
 Sending and processing messages is quick and easy.
 You can focus on business logic instead of building API endpoints.

 - It also includes simulation environments for the task interface that may reduce the number of licenses required to develop a solution that uses **AutoStore**.